deltaepsilon/jupiter/notes/NOTES.md

+## Feb 1, 2023

+I've got the downloads/ingested/files data chart working, and it cleared up all of my confusion as I had hoped.

+I'm feeling a lot better about the stability of the product now.
+The data chart makes discrepancies easy to identify and remedy.
+I immediately found some bugs, fixed them and...
+I win??
+It's working so much better now.
+Everything is going more smoothly, more inline with expectations.

+Individual file progress was a little tough to track, so I've added a progress event and now I just need to find a way to display progress succinctly.

+I get so discourage with this project, assuming that I'll either never get it stable, or nobody will ever want to buy it.
+But it is getting stable, and people are continuing to post to Reddit about needing a solution... so the bigger risk is how much I can charge for it.

+I'm still terrified that nobody will pay more than $30 for the thing.
+That could be ok... but I'd have to sell a metric ton, and I'd have to keep selling forever and ever.
+This really should be SaaS, because I'm going to have to maintain it forever, and I'd like to keep adding features and building it out.
+But is one more subscription going to piss off potential customers???

 ## Jan 30, 2023

 I was low-energy this morning.
 I could barely get out of bed, and I didn't want to code on this project.